yeaung276/NeuralStyleTransfer/readme.md

 This is Neural Style Transfer implementation using vgg-net-deep-19 conv-net.<br>
 The hypermeters in here are used from Coursera-course(Convolutional Neural Network).<br>
-You can tune the hypermeter further if u want to in config dictionary in main.py.<br>
+You can tune the hypermeter further in config dictionary in main.py if u want to create better result. <br>
 When using this script, the content image and style image need to have same hight and width.<br>
 You can resize image using two function used in imagePreprocessing.py script.<br>
 Enjoy :D<br>